Skoda091/cognitex/README.md

 ```

 ## Set up AWS Cognito with the correct configuration
-First we will set up a new AWS Cognito user pool with the correct configuration.
+First, we will set up a new AWS Cognito user pool with the correct configuration.

 1. Visit your AWS console and go to the AWS Cognito service.
 Click on "Manage your User Pools" and click "Create a User Pool".
 2. Specify a name for your pool and click "Review Defaults".